circleci/circleci-docs/jekyll/_cci2/language-go.md

 * TOC
 {:toc}

-## Quickstart: demo Go reference project
+## Quickstart: Demo Go reference project

 We maintain a reference Go project to show how to build on CircleCI 2.0: